ITGuyJosh/eCorpi/README.md

 # eCorpi
-BSc Computer Sciene Dissertation Project - A Tag Management System &amp; Visualisation Platform for the Digital Humanities
+A Tag Management System &amp; Visualisation Platform for the Digital Humanities